himanshu1221/GoLang-Projects/Movie_CRUD_API/Readme.md

 - math/rand : It used to generate random number to give id to the movies
 - net/http : It is used to create a server
 - strconv : It is used to convert numbers to strings
-- github.com/gorilla/mux" : External library provides functionalities for matching routes, serving static files, serving single-page applications (SPAs), middleware, handling CORS requests, and testing handlers
+- github.com/gorilla/mux" : External library provides functionalities for matching routes, serving static files, serving single-page applications, middleware, handling CORS requests, and testing handlers

 ## Topics I have Learnt